ZergyPoo/zergypoo.github.io/aboutme.md

 title: About Me
 ---

 I have been working in the web development field for over 18 years, and in the Force.com ecosystem for over 15, building on numerous web development stacks and technologies.
 I am a highly efficient, and highly empathetic team tech lead.
-I believe teams deliver their best code when they have the space explore.
+I believe teams deliver their best code when they have the space to explore.
 I have a tremendous amount of pride and passion in the production of well-functioning, beautiful code.

 ## Skills